-Edit your picture with a very small, bright colored outline like you see on the right.
+Edit your picture with a very small, bright colored outline or arrow.
 I suggest using a lime green, orange, or something bright other than red.
-The human mind is conditioned to subconsciously notice circled and outlined things because your mind associates that outline with something that must be important.
+The human mind is conditioned to subconsciously notice arrows and outlined things because your mind associates that with something that must be important.

 Images in Facebook ads are not “one size fits all.”
 Each goal has its own specific proportions that Facebook recommends:

 We’ve already covered a number of ads that feature properties themselves.
 But don’t stop with the traditional fare.
 Instead, experiment with unique imagery like these examples of organic real-estate posts that went viral:

 Step 3: Write attention-grabbing copy